Blog

 October 6, 2011

 More recent debate and research has focused on the use of specific assessments of offender personality traits believed to correlate with offender recidivism, in particular the PCL-R and its derivatives.
 Salekin, Rogers, and Sewell (1996) reviewed 18 studies, yielding 29 effect sizes, that investigated the relationship between the PCL/ PCL-R and violent and nonviolent recidivism.
-These authors divided the studies into ... read more
+These authors divided the studies into the following groups: 1) predictions of violent recidivism and institutional violence, ...

 July 29, 2011

-Childhood maltreatment is associated with alterations of the biological stess systems (i.e., sympathetic nervous system, serotonin system, and limbic-hypothalamic-pituitary-adrenal-axis) which negatively effects brain development and causes delays in cognitive, language, and academic skills.Those who experienced childhood maltreatment had elevated PTSD, depression, personality disorders, conduct problems, attention difficulties, ... read more
+Childhood maltreatment is associated with alterations of the biological stess systems (i.e., sympathetic nervous system, serotonin system, and limbic-hypothalamic-pituitary-adrenal-axis) which negatively effects brain development and causes delays in cognitive, language, and academic skills.Those who experienced childhood maltreatment had elevated PTSD, depression, personality disorders, conduct problems, attention difficulties, suicidal ideation, and substance abuse.
+As a result, there is an urgent ...

 July 12, 2011